astrikas/final/README.md

 Database (5 points)

-- Create database and tables with migrations in version control.
-Database supports Unicode characters x - Tables for channels, messages, and users x - Store passwords securely by hashing them with bcrypt
-- Sanitize all database inputs
-- Efficiently store last read message per channel per user
+\*- Create database and tables with migrations in version control.
+Database supports Unicode characters x - Tables for channels, messages, and users x - Store passwords securely by hashing them with bcrypt x - Sanitize all database inputs x - Efficiently store last read message per channel per user

 API (4 points)
 x - Login endpoint
 x - Authenticate to other endpoints via session token in the request header (not as a URL param) x - Endpoints to create and get channels and messages

-- Get new message counts by channel without fetching all the message contents
+x- Get new message counts by channel without fetching all the message contents

 Responsive Layout (5 points)
 x - Login and username update flows